Stress: It’s Not All In Your Head!

 When your body is under attack, or when it feels attacked, it will naturally have a fight or flight response, with the hormonal reaction this entails.

-Cortisol and adrenaline, among other hormones, increase glucose levels, which is quickly transported to cells to provide the body with energy.
+Cortisol and adrenaline, among other hormones, increase glucose levels, which are quickly transported to cells to provide energy to the body.
 Diabetes causes insulin to not always play its role effectively, which can lead to hyperglycemia.
-And if you’re living with type 1 diabetes, beware: you are also at risk of hypoglycemia.
+If you’re living with type 1 diabetes, you are also at risk of hypoglycemia.

-To develop better defense mechanisms, do some soul-searching:
+To develop better defense mechanisms, do some introspection:

-• Identify the causes of your stress.
-Make absolutely sure to assess the situation realistically.
-(No, this is not the end of the world!)
+- Identify the causes of your stress and make sure to assess the situation realistically (no, this is not the end of the world!).
 This will give you a head start on finding solutions.

 - Catch the dark thoughts as soon as they pop up and replace them with positive ones.

 Be careful not to go overboard!

-Did you know that depression afflicts 30% of people living with diabetes, 10% of which have to live with severe depression?
+Did you know that depression affects 30 % of people living with diabetes, 10 % of which have to live with severe depression?

 A depressed mood leads to a less healthy lifestyle.
-An increase or decrease in appetite, for example, will cause problems for diet balance.
-Note that signs of hypoglycemia and those of stress can be confused: the lack of energy, to name one.
+For example, an increase or decrease in appetite will cause problems for diet balance.
+Note that the signs of hypoglycemia and stress can be confused: the lack of energy, to name one.
 All of this results in less efficient management of blood glucose, which can lead to other health problems.